lPElnagar/GDmaker/README.md

 ```
 python --version
 ```
-If Python isn't installed, could you download and install the latest version from [python.org](python.org) Install the necessary Python packages: Navigate to the directory where you downloaded or cloned the repository, then run the following command to install the required packages:
+If Python isn't installed, could you download and install the latest version from [python. org](python.org) Install the necessary Python packages: Navigate to the directory where you downloaded or cloned the repository, then run the following command to install the required packages:
 ```
 pip install requests